shentao/vue-multiselect/README.md

 ## Documentation for version 3

 Documentation for v3.0.0 is almost the same as for v2.x as it is mostly backward compatible.
-For the full docs for v2.x, check out: [vue-multiselect.js.org](https://vue-multiselect.js.org/#sub-getting-started)
+For the full docs for v3 and previous versions, check out: [vue-multiselect.js.org](https://vue-multiselect.js.org/#sub-getting-started)
-The differences between the two major versions are listed below:

-### Events
-`input` is now `update:modelValue`.
-This is so `v-model` works in Vue 3.

 ## Sponsors